-Sale: 3+ grams cocaine, 10+ grams of other narcotic drug, 50+ doses hallucinogen, 25+ kilos marijuana, or sale of a Schedule I or II narcotic drug of 5+ doses hallucinogen or methamphetamine either to a person under 18 or in a school zone, park zone, or public housing zone.
+Sale: 3+ grams cocaine or methamphetamine, 10+ grams of a narcotic drug other than heroin, 50+ doses hallucinogen, 10+ kilos marijuana, or sale of a Schedule I or II narcotic drug of 5+ doses hallucinogen or methamphetamine either to a person under 18 or in a school zone, park zone, or public housing zone.

-Possession: 6+ grams cocaine, 50+ grams of other narcotic drug, 100+ doses hallucinogen, 50+ kilos marijuana.
+Possession: 25+ grams cocaine or methamphetamine, 6+ grams of heroin, 50+ grams of other narcotic drug, 100+ doses hallucinogen, 25+ kilos marijuana or 100+ marijuana plants.